josephj1o4e1/kafka-project-coinbase/README.md

 This streaming data pipeline encompasses the following key aspects:

 ### **Cloud:**
 The project is developed in Confluent Cloud and BigQuery.
-Terraform is used as my IaC tool.
+Terraform is used as my IaC tool to create resources.
 However, some resources on Confluent are better to create using Confluent Cloud Console due to better security practice.

 ### **Data ingestion:**